 Bamattre, R. & Wangsness Willemsen, L. Teaching comparative education to undergraduates and non-specialists: Navigating the epistemological waters.
-Paper to be presented at Comparative and International Education Society Symposium, October 2017, Washington, DC.
+Paper presented at the Comparative and International Educational Society Symposium, October, 2017, Washington, DC

 Wangsness Willemsen, L. & Ndesamburo Kwayu, A. Peers, agency and relationships in Tanzanian Secondary Schools.
-Paper presented at Comparative and International Education Society Annual Conference, March 2017, Atlanta, Georgia.
+Paper presented at Comparative and International Education Society, March 2017, Atlanta, Georgia.

 Monkman, K. & Wangsness Willemsen, L. Community Survival in northeast Cambodia: Educating girls as a strategic element of CARE’s work.
-Paper presented at Comparative and International Education Society Annual Conference, March 2016, Vancouver, British Columbia.
+Paper presented at Comparative and International Education Society, March 2016, Vancouver, British Columbia.

 Wangsness Willemsen, L. Life history as a methodology for CIE: Possibilities, tensions and an example from Tanzania.
 Paper presented at Comparative and International Education Society Regional Conference, October 2014, Bloomington, Indiana.

 Wangsness Willemsen, L. & Nikoi, A. Enacting intrinsic empowerment.
-Paper presented at Comparative and International Education Society Annual Conference, March 2014, Toronto, Ontario.
+Paper presented at Comparative and International Education Society, March 2014, Toronto, Ontario.

 Nikoi, A., Kahuria, A., Johnstone, C., Eschenbacher, H., & Willemsen, L. Toward a model of experiential, field-based and supportive learning in formal and non-formal education programs in East Africa.
 Paper presented at International Interdisciplinary Conference, June 2013, Nairobi, Kenya.

 Wangsness Willemsen, L., Nikoi, A., & DeJaeghere, J. The role of peer and adult relationships in empowering youth in education.
-Paper presented at Comparative International Education Society Annual Conference, March 2013, New Orleans, Louisiana.
+Paper presented at Comparative International Education Society, March, 2013, New Orleans, Louisiana.

 Cakici, H., Pellowski Wiger, N. & Willemsen, L. Multi-cultural data collection and analysis in a dynamic and complex environment.
-Paper presented at American Evaluation Association Annual Conference, October 2012, Minneapolis, Minnesota.
+Paper presented at American Evaluation Association, October, 2012, Minneapolis, Minnesota.